Enjoying CSVMusic? Buy me a coffee

 .m3u.m3u8

-Everything is ready to drop into iTunes, a phone, an MP3 player, etc.
+Everything is ready to drop into iTunes, a phone, an MP3 player, or a local music library.

 Important Notes